BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 The Info View can be shown or hidden at any time using the View menu

-#### Adding Your own Documentation
+#### Adding Info

-You can use the Info View to add documentation to your own projects.
-Documentation can be added to the project itself, as well as individual *tracks*, *blocks* and *scenes*.
+The Info View can be used to add info to projects.
+Info can be added to the project itself, as well as individual *tracks*, *blocks* and *scenes*.

-To add documentation to an element:
+To add info to an element:

-- Hover the mouse over the element you want to add documentation to
+- Hover the mouse over the element
 - Press **Control-3** (**F2 on Windows**) to lock the Info View
 - Click the “edit” button on the Info View title bar
-- Type your documentation into the documentation panel
+- Type your info into the Info panel
 - Press **Control-3** (**F2 on Windows**) to release the Info View

-You can now view your documentation by hovering over your documented element.
+Info can now be viewed by hovering over the element with the cursor.

 ### Module Management